Affordable Healthcare & Protecting Eldercare

 Our healthcare system also needs to provide improved and added benefits for our veterans.
 This includes providing mental health treatment before, during, and after duty, including appropriate treatment for PTSD and substance dependency to address the shocking veteran suicide rates.
 The VA Caregivers program, which supports veterans with service-related disabilities, should be expanded to provide more robust assistance to wounded veterans.

 Danielle is excited about the provisions associated with M4A.
 Her policy priorities for healthcare expansion include the following, which are all core tenants of M4A:

 - Including dental, vision, and hearing aids in Medicare coverage

 - Ensuring that all Americans have access to a robust public option

 Supporting Our Rural Communities

 Our rural communities are a vital part of life in North Central Florida.
-Danielle supports rural economic development, including bringing a jobs-creating industry to our district.
-Danielle knows that in today's world, small businesses cannot maximize their profits and successes without access to reliable internet, which is why she will work to expand reliable and affordable broadband internet access to our rural communities.
+Danielle supports rural economic development, including bringing jobs-creating industries to our district.

 Accessible & Affordable Higher Education

 During her time working in higher education, Danielle saw firsthand how many educational opportunities are directly tied to a student’s financial situation.
 The United States has some of the highest college tuition rates in the world and the average has almost doubled in the last 30 years.
 We must work to eliminate barriers to higher education and find ways to increase financial support for lower- and middle-income families in FL-03.